 Trai Anfield, Tour Director

-Taken on my most recent Uganda photography safari, this image of a gorilla peeking through a hole it has chewed in the bark of a tree, won the WildArt Photographer of the Year category Eyes in March 2021.
+Taken on my Uganda photography safari, this image of a gorilla peeking through a hole it has chewed in the bark of a tree, won the WildArt Photographer of the Year category Eyes in March 2021.

 "Congratulations Trai - well deserved - and I can unreservedly recommend visiting gorillas with you - an amazing experience and I am so proud of my photos only made possible with amazing subjects and your guidance."

 Charlotte Angus, UK

 Uganda Photography Safari Highlights

 - Tree-climbing lion tracking and survey experience

 - Look out for crowned crane, Uganda's national bird

 Experienced photographic tutor Trai Anfield